Bendix SWC: Development

 Vincent Bendix and Victor Kliesrath, his vice president in charge of engineering, were instrumental in the design and development of the Bendix SWC.
 With the acquisition of the Peerless Motor Company in 1931, Bendix began to contemplate a return to automobile production.
 His early venture from 1907 to 1909 resulted in a limited production of 7,000 vehicles before production ceased.

 To show the capabilities of the Bendix Corporation. the new car incorporated many of the Bendix products such as the famed Bendix Startex system, Scintilla magnetos, Stromberg carburetors, Pioneer instruments, and Bragg-Kliesrath vacuum brake boosters.
 With General Motors, however, as a shareholder in the company and U.S. automakers his main clientele, Bendix feared that his car would be seen as competition to his biggest clients.
 The top-secret program was set up with a "dummy" company designation, the "Steel Wheel Corporation".
 The SWC designation on the project was intended to further disguise the true intentions of the project.

 With the work carried out in secret, Bendix directed a young engineer, Alfred M. Ney, to design a car based on a unit-body platform with front drive.
 When the preliminary blueprints were finished, a small team of designers and mechanics was enlisted to flesh out the design.
-William F. Ortwig, who had done work for Fisher Body coachbuilders, created a streamlined body design.
+In addition to Ney there were Ottavio Capra, Kliesrath’s chief racing boat mechanic; mechanics Nathan Byer and Charles Lair; and Swiss engineer Fred Thomer.
+T William F. Ortwig, who had done work for Fisher Body coachbuilders, created a streamlined body design.

 After two and a half years of work at the Bendix Automotive Development Center, Benton Harbor, Michigan, at a cost of $84,000, the car was completed, and ready to enter proving trials.